boxerqian/learngit/readme.txt

-hello world noone like you
+someone like you
-ok or yes
+noone like you